The Institute for Systems Research

 Maryland Energy Innovation Institute

 Gang Qu received his M.S. and Ph.D. degrees in Computer Science from UCLA in 1998 and 2000, respectively.
 Previously, he had studied Mathematics in the University of Science and Technology of China (USTC) and the University of Oklahoma.
 He joined the Department of Electrical and Computer Engineering at the University of Maryland in 2000.
 He holds a joint appointment with the Institute for Systems Research.
-He is a joint associate professor at UMIACS and an affiliate associate professor at the Computer Science Department.
+He is currently the director of Maryland Embedded System and Hardware Security (MeshSec) lab and wireless sensors laboratory.

 Honors and awards